 Scenes from the Summer 2019 High School Ethics Bowl Invitational, held at the Prindle Institute for Ethics

 Ethics Bowl Competition

-On February 2, 2019, teams from high schools across Indiana will gather at DePauw University and the Prindle Institute to compete for the opportunity to attend the national ethics bowl competition, hosted by the University of North Carolina- Chapel Hill.
-For more information about the national competition, check out the National High School Ethics Bowl webpage.
-First- through fourth-place finishers are also eligible to compete in the Prindle Institute’s 2nd Annual national Summer High School Ethics Bowl Invitational in June 2019.
+Each February, teams from high schools across Indiana gather at DePauw University and the Prindle Institute to compete for the opportunity to attend the national ethics bowl competition, hosted by the University of North Carolina- Chapel Hill.
+First- through fourth-place finishers at the Indiana High School Ethics Bowl are also eligible to compete in the Prindle Institute’s annual Summer High School Ethics Bowl Invitational each June.

 DePauw University Ethics Bowl Team

 The Prindle Institute has proudly sponsored DePauw teams competing in collegiate ethics bowl competitions for several years.
 Since 2004, DePauw’s teams have won or placed second at the Central States Regional competition six times and moved on to participate in the Ethics Bowl National Championship Competition.
 The 2012-2013 team emerged from the Seventeeth Intercollegiate Ethics Bowl Championship as the national champion.
 Professor of Philosophy Marcia McKelligan coaches the team and selects its members.
 Additional information about DePauw’s ethics bowl teams can be found here.
 Any DePauw student who is interested in joining the ethics bowl team should contact Marcia McKelligan (email@example.com).